Rhetoric, a Legacy, and Abandonment

 the only thing that's been cheap is Bud Light.

-And especially after I'm helping Jack out because he'll be back after a week, so there's going to be a week hiatus.
+Well, Victor, let's go ahead and end this podcast as we usually do.
+And especially after I'm helping Jack out because he'll be back after a week.

-just so everybody knows, we are recording a week in advance.
+aired on a week after we've recorded it and a little bit more.
+So just so everybody knows, we are recording a week in advance.

 But thank you very much for your discussion, especially of the legacy of the Civil War.
+We really appreciate it.

 Thank you, everybody, for listening.

-This is Sammy Wink and Victor Davis Hanson, and we're signing off.
+This is Sammy Wink and Victor Davis-Hanson, and we're signing off.